 Solution 3- Run the SFC Command

 Still encountering the no boot device found error message?
 Then, it is suggested to run the inbuilt SFC command.
-For that.

 Press and hold the Windows and X keys and select Command Prompt (Admin) from the menu.

 Within the Command Prompt type the ‘sfc/scannow’ command and press the Enter key to run it.